 details & specsback to top

-Product DescriptionThe best protection for your bearings.
-Easily installed.
-Internal piston moves forward to show the proper grease level.
-Use the Bearing Buddy Bra to keep grease off of the wheel.
+Product DescriptionThe best protection for your trailer bearings, the Bearing Buddy keeps water and dirt out of hubs and bearings.
+Easily installed, the Bearing Buddy has an internal piston that moves forward to show the proper grease level.
+Bearing Buddy measurement equals the distance between the outside of the bearing dust cap shoulders.
+Most hubs measure 1.98".
+Add the Bearing Buddy Bra (item #32020 sold separately) to keep grease off of the wheel.
 Sold in pairs.

 q & aback to top